pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/c_create-uniform-grid.rst.txt

 ..
-GENERATED FROM PYTHON SOURCE LINES 50-53
+GENERATED FROM PYTHON SOURCE LINES 52-55

 Don't like cell data?
 You could also add the NumPy array to the point data of a :class:`pyvista.ImageData`.
 Take note of the subtle difference when setting the grid dimensions upon initialization.

 ..
-GENERATED FROM PYTHON SOURCE LINES 53-60
+GENERATED FROM PYTHON SOURCE LINES 55-60

 .. code-block:: default

-    # Create the 3D NumPy array of spatially referenced data
+    # Create the 3D NumPy array of spatially referenced data again.
-    # This is spatially referenced such that the grid is 20 by 5 by 10
-    #   (nx by ny by nz)
     values = np.linspace(0, 10, 1000).reshape((20, 5, 10))
     values.shape

 ..
 GENERATED FROM PYTHON SOURCE LINES 61-62

-Create the PyVista object and set the same attributes like above
+Create the PyVista object and set the same attributes as earlier.

 ..
 GENERATED FROM PYTHON SOURCE LINES 62-72